Ruta de navegación

 ARS Report 2020 / Peter Cavanagh[PDF version] [PDF version].

-Over the last two decades Latin America increased its military expenditure.
-As the Latin American countries improved their economies, they looked to modernize their military and defence systems.
+MAY 2020-Over the last two decades Latin America increased its military expenditure.
+As the Latin American countries improved their economies, they looked to modernize their military and defense systems.
 The purchasing spree was notorious during the golden decade of high commodity prices (2004-2014), especially during the first five years, which were the most profitable in public income terms.
 After the commodity boom was over the region lowered its military purchases.

 The trend was not uniform.
 Meanwhile Central America and the Caribbean, less affected by the commodity cycle, kept increasing the expenditure in arms imports over the last years, South America, more depending on minerals and oil exports, reduced the volume of arms transfers.
 Taken the region as a whole, Latin America's military purchases were 10% of global arms transfers in 2010-2014, and 5.7% in 2015-2019, according to SIPRI.
 Between the two periods, arms imports by Latin America dropped 40%.